chiefGui/ue-from-source/README.md

 - You can ask Billy to build the engine from source himself, but hey, Billy doesn't even remember what Visual Studio is.
 - **Or you can create an Installed Build!**

+**_Note to AngelScript people: this guide also applies to you as is!_**

 ## What is an Installed Build?

-The quickest example of an Installed Build is the retail version of Unreal Engine&mdash;the one you download from the Epic Games' Launcher.
+The quickest example of what an Installed Build is, is the retail version of Unreal Engine&mdash;the one you download from the Epic Games' Launcher.
+That is an Installed Build.

-Installed Builds are compiled versions of the Engine that can be distributed to other people out-of-the-box.
+Installed Builds are compiled versions of the Engine that can be distributed to other people out-of-the-box, with almost no hassle.
 They are smaller than the source code version and mostly only requires you to zip it and send it about.

-_Note to AngelScript people: this guide also applies to you as is!_
+## Is an Installed Build for me?

+I introduced this section with the Billy example, where an Installed Build would be useful if you wanted to share your engine with someone else&mdash;but other scenarios are:

+- If you just wanted to make one small tweak to the source code of the engine and nothing more.
+In this case, you can generate an Installed Build and get rid of the source code, saving you some disk space.
+- It already happened to me to change a C++ file in the scope of my project and, for some reason, the entire engine started compiling again&mdash;and I don't remember playing with the `Intermediate` folder.
+If you are afraid of that and your work with the Engine code is done, you can generate an Installed Build and get rid of the source code&mdash;which also saves you some disk space.
+- If you only built from source because of Dedicated Servers, you can generate an Installed Build of the Engine _with_ the Dedicated Server support and get rid of the source code.
+- My most recent case may be a little bit more specific, but it's a case nonetheless: I just wanted a "lighter" version of the 5.1 Engine with [Angelscript](#faq).

 ## Before we begin

 Ok, so you want to create an Installed Build.
 That's great!
 But before you do that, you need to know a few things:

-- You need to comply with all the things described by the [Building from Source](#building-from-source) section, as well as having the engine built from source successfully.
+- You need to comply with all the things described by the [Building from Source](#building-from-source) section, as well as having the built from source engine successfully built.
-- You'll need ≈100GB of (extra) free space, ideally in an SSD. _Yes, all that space to build the engine from source plus ≈100GB._
+- You're going to need ≈100GB of (extra) free space, ideally in an SSD. _Yes, all that space to build the engine from source plus ≈100GB._
-- You'll need **lots** of patience.
+- You're going to need **lots** of patience.
 In my experience, this process takes at least twice as much time as building the engine from source.
 It's a very slow process, so keep calm. _Note that the time may vary depending on your hardware._]
 - If you have the luxury of having yet another extra ≈180GB lyring around, I'd recommend you backing up your source code folder before venturing into Installed Builds.
 The first time I generated the Installed Build, it failed silently and messed up my source code folder.
 In short, I had to start the process of building from source all over again.
 I was definitely not happy, specially after waiting for more or less 4 hours to finish the Install Build process only to have it double fail: one for the Install Build itself and another for the engine build.

 **_Most of the credits here go to Joe, from Asset Pack Games, who published [an excellent video](https://www.youtube.com/watch?v=YX85Z57_T0k) on how to create an Installed Build.
 I've just tested it myself with the latest version of the Engine (5.1 at the time of writing), tweaked a few things and, of course, ported to a text-based guide._**